Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ### Apache CXF

-Apache's CXF is the critical glue for connecting Travelport's web services to our Java tutorial code.
-There are plenty of other choices for interacting with web services in Java, but CXF is just a very popular one.
+Apache's CXF is the critical glue for connecting Travelport's web services to the Java tutorial code.
+There are many other choices for interacting with web services in Java, but CXF is a very popular one.

 You'll need to [download and install](http://cxf.apache.org/download.html) the Apache CXF code.
-This tutorial expects you to be using at least version 2.7.10.
+This tutorial requires at least version 2.7.10.

 #### Using Eclipse

-If you are using [Eclipse](http://www.Eclipse.org) like most Java developers, you can install the CXF directly into Eclipse by going to "Preferences > WebServices".
-If you don't have this preference option, you'll need to install the [Web Tools Platform](http://www.Eclipse.org/webtools/), or WTP, for Eclipse.
+If you are using [Eclipse](http://www.Eclipse.org), you can install the CXF directly into Eclipse by going to "Preferences > WebServices".
+If you don't have this preference option, you need to install the [Web Tools Platform](http://www.Eclipse.org/webtools/), or WTP, for Eclipse.
 The preferences screen where you add your installation of CXF should look something like this (with the preference choice highlight by the red box).

 <br/>
 <img src="images/preferences.png"/>